-After hearing about McDonald’s lawsuits, and seeing cups that say, “Caution, Liquid is Hot,” you might think that you can’t seek compensation for the damages if you are accidently burned by excessively hot liquids.
+Scalding hot liquids can cause burns.
+After hearing about McDonald’s lawsuits, and seeing cups that say, “Caution, Liquid is Hot,” you might think that you can’t seek compensation for the damages if you are accidentally burned by excessively hot liquids.

 This is not always the case.